-- 1) Contexts and orientations for TESOL and bilingual education.
+- 1) contexts and orientations for TESOL and bilingual education.

-- 3) Ideas for teaching language through content and developing materials for the content-based classrooms
+- 3) ideas for teaching language through content and developing materials for the content-based classrooms

-- 4) Strategies for working with English language learners in classrooms.
+- 4) strategies for working with English language learners in classrooms.

-- 6) Strategies for incorporating state standards into instruction and assessment for English language learners.
+- 6) strategies for incorporating state standards into instruction and assessment for English language learners.

-TESL Summer Institute
+TESOL Summer Institute

 In addition to their major and minor areas of study, all undergraduate students follow a common program designed to complete their education in those areas that the University considers essential for a Catholic, Jesuit, liberal, and humanistic education.
 The University Core Curriculum consists of forty-five credits of course work, with additional designation requirements that can be met through core, major, or elective courses.